heidihoward/distributed-consensus-reading-list/README.md

-This file contains a list of papers in the field of distributed consensus.
-Many of the papers fit into more than one section, however, for simplicity, each paper is listed only in the most relevant section.
+This file contains a list of academic papers (and other works) in the field of distributed consensus.
+Many of the papers listed below fit into more than one section, however, for simplicity, each paper is listed only in the most relevant section.

-### Papers on distributed consensus
+### Theoretical results

-Theoretical results relating to distributed consensus
+This section lists theoretical results relating to distributed consensus.
 * Impossibility of Distributed Consensus with One Faulty Process [(paper)](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf)
   * aka the FLP result
 * Unreliable Failure Detectors for Reliable Distributed Systems [(paper)](https://www.cs.utexas.edu/~lorenzo/corsi/cs380d/papers/p225-chandra.pdf)